 If you are not a native speaker of English, and you plan to obtain a teaching assistantship, you must satisfy UConn's English Proficiency Policy before being allowed to instruct a class.
 For more information, please contact International Teaching Assistant Services.

 Please visit the Graduate School website for more information.

 Admissions Decision Criteria

-For our MA program, a cumulative GPA of 3.0 for your entire undergraduate record, or a GPA of at least 3.0 for the third year and outstanding work in your final undergraduate year (3.5 or better), or graduate work with a minimum GPA of 3.0 or better (9-12 credits).
-Students who have degrees, or coursework and experiences in a related field generally standout as more prepared for graduate work in human development and family studies.
+For our M.A. program, we expect a cumulative GPA of 3.0 for your entire undergraduate record, or a GPA of at least 3.0 for the third year and outstanding work in your final undergraduate year (3.5 or better).
+For our Ph.D. program, we expect a cumulative GPA of 3.5 for your undergraduate record or graduate work with a minimum GPA of 3.0 or better (9 or more credits).
+Students who have degrees, or coursework and experiences in a related field generally stand out as more prepared for graduate work in HDFS.

 Students are admitted into the Ph.D. program based on clear evidence of their scholarly potential.
 How is scholarly potential demonstrated?

 Admittance may be attained via one of three routes:

 - Students with a master’s degree commonly demonstrate scholarly potential by submitting the research thesis from their master’s degree within HDFS or a related field of study.

 - It is also possible for an applicant who has completed a master’s program without a thesis to demonstrate scholarly work equivalent to a research thesis, such as a (co-)authored published journal article with letters from mentors attesting to the quality of the applicant’s contribution to the work.